 This first letter only applies if your county has "essential powers" in its UGLGs, which is rare.
-If your county has essential powers in UGLGs, then the UGLGs are automatically included as participants in your Urban County-unless they ask to be excluded from the Urban County.
+If your county has essential powers in UGLGs, then the UGLGs are automatically included as participants in your Urban County - unless they ask to be excluded from the Urban County.

-Your county must notify the UGLGs about their right to be excluded from your Urban County in a letter: the Notification of Opportunity to be Excluded.
-Your letter must explain what happens if they ask to be excluded and what happens if they choose to remain a participating UGLG.
-The letter must tell participating UGLGs that if they do not respond to the Urban County's letter that they will remain participants in the Urban County's CDBG program for the successive three-year qualification period.
+Your county must notify the UGLGs about their right to be excluded from your Urban County in a letter.
+This is the Notification of Opportunity to be Excluded.

+Your letter must explain: 1) what happens if they ask to be excluded from your Urban County; 2) what happens if they choose to remain a participating UGLG; and 3) that if they do not respond, they will remain participants in your Urban County's CDBG program for the upcoming three-year qualification period.